Nomination and selection of chemistry laureates

 The candidates eligible for the Chemistry Prize are those nominated by qualified persons who have received an invitation from the Nobel Committee to submit names for consideration.
 No one can nominate himself or herself.

-How are the Nobel Prize laureates selected?
+How are the chemistry laureates selected?

-Below is a brief description of the process involved in selecting the Nobel Prize laureates in Chemistry.
+Below is a brief description of the process involved in selecting the Nobel Prize laureates in chemistry.

 February – Deadline for submission of nominations.
 The completed nomination forms must reach the Nobel Committee no later than 31 January of the following year.
 The Committee screens the nominations and selects the preliminary candidates.
-About 250–350 scientists are nominated as several nominators often submit the same name.

 March-May – Consultation with experts.
 The Nobel Committee evaluates preliminary candidates, advised by specially appointed experts for their assessment of the candidates’ work.